aigarsdz/metalsmith-mallet/README.md

   .build();
 ```

-If there are Markdown files in your project's source directory that you don't want to process using metalsmith-mallet, specify them using `ignore` option.
+If there are Markdown files in your project's source directory that you don't want to process using `metalsmith-mallet`, specify them using `ignore` option.

 ```js
 //...